Treefrog/Handbook/Manual/breaks.md

 > Take breaks regularly!
 Treefrog does not pay for breaks.

-<i>If you are working on Treefrog projects, Treefrog should be paying you.
+*If you are working on Treefrog projects, Treefrog should be paying you.
 If you are doing anything else, Treefrog should not be paying you.
-This is true, irrelevant to your location (i.e. at Treefrog, at home, or in Oagadogo), your previous experience at other workplaces, or because of anything else you may have heard.</i>
+This is true, irrelevant to your location (i.e. at Treefrog, at home, or in Oagadogo), your previous experience at other workplaces, or because of anything else you may have heard.*

 #### Meal Breaks

-Meal breaks are <b>not</b> paid for by Treefrog.
+Meal breaks are **not** paid for by Treefrog.
 The standard allotted time for meal breaks is 30 minutes, and it is best for your health if you take this time daily.
 This regular break time should be built into your standard schedule as agreed with your Pod Leader.
 Your standard meal break must not interrupt workflow or meetings, and so, you may need to move it from time to time.
 Therefore, be sensitive in scheduling meal breaks.

 External meetings, such as, client or networking meetings, where a meal is provided as part of the meeting, are considered to be the standard meal break.

 If you qualify as an [information-technology-professional](manual/information-technology-professional.md) or [manager](manual/manager.md), you may choose to work through this lunch while at your desk and continue your work.
-By not taking an official break, you may reduce the [hours](manual/hours) you are physically at Treefrog.
+By not taking an official break, you may reduce the [hours](hours.md) you are physically at Treefrog.
 It is our recommendation that you take a break, regardless of how short it is, and stretch your legs.
 The option exists for your convenience and overall efficiency.

-Meeting during lunch <i>can</i> count as "working time".
+Meeting during lunch **can** count as "working time".
 Providing the material covered during the meeting is exclusively work related.
 This is a great way to work on a collaborative team project, if you have one, without losing efficiency.

 Having said all this, breaks are good for you.